PaperPrototype/simple_ecs/attempt_9/README.md

 }
 ```

-I also discovered why one of my previous ECS's was giving me a segfault.
-For some reason the below function was to blame... (it was working...)
+For some reason the below function was to blame...
+(But then later I got it to work...
+I dunno)

 ```c
 void vec_set(int index, size_t type_size, void* vec, void* data)